-Conductor Amy Andersson is most recently known for her work as Music Director and Conductor of the Legend of Zelda Symphony of the Goddesses, currently leading this two year world tour to over ten countries.
-Appearances on Late Show with Stephen Colbert, CBS Morning news, CBS Evening News and press coverage in the Wall Street Journal have led to Music Critic Norman Lebrecht to call her “America’s most watched Symphony Orchestra Conductor.”
+Conductor Amy Andersson is known most recently as founder and Music Director of Orchestra Moderne NYC, a game-changing new ensemble in New York City that recently made their successful debut at Carnegie Hall on October 7, 2017.
+Appearances on Late Show with Stephen Colbert, CBS Morning News, CBS Evening News, and press coverage in the Wall Street Journal have led music critic Norman Lebrecht to call her “America’s most watched Symphony Orchestra Conductor.

-Ms. Andersson is dedicated to working with young musicians and composers, and has held the posts of Professor of Conducting at the esteemed Berlin Hochschule der Kunste (Berlin University of Arts) and Music Director of the CPE Bach Gymnasium Orchestra (CPE Bach High School Music Academy, Berlin).
+Ms. Andersson is dedicated to working with young musicians and composers, and has held the posts of Professor of Conducting at the esteemed Berlin Hochschule der Kunste (Berlin University of Arts) and Music Director of the CPE Bach Gymnasium Orchestra.
 As she is also committed to nurturing the careers of rising, young opera singers, she led three seasons at the Weikersheim International Opera Festival (Germany), which featured international singers and acclaimed youth orchestras with each production.
-She conducted productions of La Boheme, Carmen and La Traviata with the Junge Deutsche Philharmonie, Bundes Jugend Orchestra and the Spanish National Youth Orchestra, JONDE, as well as led a five week international concert tour with the Jeunesses Musicales (World Youth Orchestra) to Germany, Serbia, Bosnia-Herzegovina, Macedonia, Croatia, Slovenia and to their debut at the Gewandhaus at the International Leipzig Bach Fest.
+She conducted productions of La Boheme, Carmen, and La Traviata with the Junge Deutsche Philharmonie, Bundes Jugend Orchestra and the Spanish National Youth Orchestra, JONDE, as well as led a five-week international concert tour with the Jeunesses Musicales (World Youth Orchestra) to Germany, Serbia, Bosnia-Herzegovina, Macedonia, Croatia, Slovenia, and to their debut at the Gewandhaus at the International Leipzig Bach Fest.

 Ms. Andersson began piano studies at an early age.
 She received her BMA from the University of Michigan, and following graduate studies at Indiana University, received a MM in conducting from the Mannes College of Music in New York.
 She was awarded a conducting Fellowship to the Aspen Music School and her teachers have included Paul Vermel, Gustav Meier, Murray Sidlin, David Zinman, and the late Yakov Kreizberg.